 “Ah ah ah,” Evran said, wagging his finger at her and leaning forward.
 “Your attendant already tried that with me.
 We talk payment first, before I get started on anything else.”

 “I haven’t even told you what the problem is yet.”
 She wrinkled her nose in disgust at Evran’s behavior.

-“It’s close enough,” the mayor said quietly, though of course, Evran probably knew just as much as she did, just from asking some people about town and providing some of his services to a police officer, offering him a monetary discount in exchange for information.
+“It’s close enough,” the mayor said quietly, though of course, Evran probably knew just as much as she did, just from asking some people about town and providing some of his services to an officer of the guard, offering him a monetary discount in exchange for information.
 (Though he had, in fact, charged the man full price.)

 “What I haven’t been able to obtain is a clear description of the creatures,” Evran explained.
-“People just keep calling them ‘twisted abominations’ and ‘disgusting’ and stuff like that.
+“People just keep calling them ‘twisted abominations’ and ‘disgusting’ and other vague descriptors.
 It’s not very helpful.”

 “Unfortunately, I haven’t seen them myself,” the mayor admitted.
 “So I can’t offer you much more.
 From eyewitness accounts, they are strong, fast, and terrifying.”

 “Hmm,” Evran said.
 It was incredibly vague.
 She wasn’t giving him all the information she had, though, unless he had stumbled on more than her.
 From what he’d heard, people seemed to think the attackers might be people, who had been somehow mutilated or transformed.
-At least he’d heard enough to confirm that they weren’t Emissaries for one of the Seasons.
 “Well, considering how little information I have to go on, I’m going to ask for seventy platinum grams up front.”